-Japanese Artist Hand Paints Small Rocks To Look Like Realistic Animals And Each One Is Incredible
+Japanese Artist Hand Paints Small Rocks to Look Like Realistic Animals, and Each One Is Incredible

 Art can take many forms and cross multiple mediums, come from a wide variety of inspirational sources, and serve countless purposes for both artists and consumers alike.
 In many ways, art is something that can unite people from all walks of life.

 Scientists found a cross-hatched design drawn on a fragment of rock that was created 73,000 years ago, so it's safe to say humans have been creating art for a long time.
-We've been creating a lot of different kinds of art for a long time, too.
+We've been producing a lot of different kinds of art for a long time, too.

 Japanese artist Akie Nakata has taken her own path in artistic creation and expression.
-Nakata paints hyper-realistic animals onto rocks... rocks small enough to fit in our hands!
+Nakata paints hyper-realistic animals onto rocks—rocks small enough to fit in our hands!

-“Stones have their own intentions and I consider my encounters with them as cues to go ahead and paint what I see on them.”
+“Stones have their own intentions, and I consider my encounters with them as cues to go ahead and paint what I see on them.”

 1. Ferret